Skip to Content

 Halloween Fudge

 You only need a couple ingredients to make this super easy Halloween Fudge.
-The fudge itself is a two ingredient dessert recipe.
+The fudge itself is a two ingredient dessert recipe (white chocolate chips and sweetened condensed milk).
 The other ingredients are for presentation (coloring and candy on top).

 This Halloween Fudge looks festive and taste delicious.
 You really can’t ask for much more in a Halloween treat.